 English language proficiency at a minimum of IELTS band 6.0 with no component score below 5.5.

 Months of entry

 Do you want to boost your career prospects by studying for a business and computer studies Master's degree alongside your current job?

 On this MA Business and Computer Studies Learning at Work Master's course, you can specialise and enhance your current business and computing knowledge, and develop a more strategic view of organisational management and behaviour.

 Because the course is work-based, you need to already be in a full-time, part-time or voluntary role.
-If you don't have an undergraduate degree, you could still do this postgraduate course if you have several years experience in a responsible position (such as a military role) or you have high-level skills through experience that isn't reflected in your qualifications.
+If you don't have an undergraduate degree, you could still do this postgraduate course if you have several years experience in a responsible position or you have high-level skills through experience that isn't reflected in your qualifications.

 - Develop your ability to analyse problems, research and propose solutions, and make sound professional judgements when faced with the organisational, financial and management aspects of a business